A Beginner's Guide to Setting Up Your Etsy Shop

 Step 2: Create Your Etsy Account and Open a Shop

-Head to Etsy.com/sell and hit “Get Started.”
-From there, create your account and follow the prompts to open your shop.
+Go to Etsy.com/sell and click “Get Started.”
+Follow the steps to set up your account and open your shop.

 Here’s a guide from Etsy on choosing your shop name.